abemusic/k8s-pi/README.md

   type: LoadBalancer
 ```

-Q: How can I disable a Service from being exposed?
+### How can I disable a Service from being exposed?

-A: You have a couple of options depending on what you're trying to do.
+You have a couple of options depending on what you're trying to do.

 1. If you just don't want the Service exposed externally AT ALL, then drop the `type=LoadBalancer` and that should do the trick.
 2. If you want it exposed, but no DNS entry for it, then you can use the `external-dns.alpha.kubernetes.io/hostname` annotation on the Service and set its value to an empty string.